 So, next time you have the feeling you are sticking with a decision just for the sake of sticking with it, I hope you remember these words.
 Change your mind!
 A helpful trick here is to surround yourself with people who encourage you to change and develop.
 And who can see your decision as a part of growth.

 Would you like to learn more about cognitive biases, mental shortcuts or decision-making?
 We would love to teach you more.
-Check out our Brain & Behaviour for Growth course to learn more about bias, behaviour and marketing.
+Check out our Brain & Behavior for Growth course to learn more about bias, behavior and marketing.

 Neurofied is a management consulting and training company specialized in Brain & Behavior.
 We help teams and organizations design, implement, and optimize their change management, growth strategy, learning & development and much more with insights from behavioral psychology and neuroscience.

 Since 2018, we have trained 1500+ professionals and worked with 50+ teams of companies like ABN AMRO, Tesla, Calvin Klein, and Adidas.
 We are also frequent speakers at universities and conferences.

 If you see any opportunities to collaborate, please contact us here.